 Lifecasting is a core skill that literally serves as the foundation of prosthetic appliance makeup.
 The actor's face is carefully molded with alginate, a material so sensitive it will pick up the printing impression on a dollar bill.

 A lifecast is made in the alginate mold, cast in a hard material.
 Alterations to the face are sculpted directly on the lifecast.
 Once approved, the sculpted parts are molded and cast into appliances which are then painted and applied to the actor's face.
 Lifecasting is a safe process using very mild, natural materials.
 Actors chosen to be lifecast should not be claustrophobic.
-We have lifecast many well known actors including Brad Pitt, Ben Affleck, James Earl Jones, and Djimon Hounsou.
+We have lifecast many well known actors including Brad Pitt, Ben Affleck, James Earl Jones, Alicia SIlverstone, and Djimon Hounsou.